 As much as South African road trips are synonymous with the country’s big skies, wide-open roads and conveniently placed padstals bursting with homemade confectionary and freshly picked produce, there’s an even better way to explore this diverse and beautiful country.

 Surrender control of the steering wheel for time spent relaxing to the beat of the wheels on the tracks as you meander through Southern Africa with Rovos Rail — one of the world’s most famous luxury trains.
 Along the way, guests enjoy select included excursions that offer access to many of South Africa’s must-see sights and attractions.

-Depending on the route you choose, here are ten top things to do in South Africa with Rovos Rail.
+Here are ten top things to do in South Africa with Rovos Rail.

 In the picturesque village of Matjiesfontein about 300 kilometres north of Cape Town, step into a bygone era in a place where little has changed over the past 100 years.
 The town was founded by charismatic James Logan in 1890.
 He bought a farm, built a grand house and set up a small refreshment hotel and rest stop for the passengers of the Cape Governments Railways.

 Today the attractions are the iconic Lord Milner Hotel, manicured gardens, a large reservoir swimming pool, a tearoom and a collection of impressive museums.
 You’ll enjoy a tour in the London Red Bus; it takes about five minutes to go around the village.
 Make sure to spend time in the museum under the station, which is packed with artefacts and interesting stories from the South African Anglo Boer War.

 You may hear tales of ‘Tommy’ — the ghost of a wounded British soldier who has been said to visit the town on occasion.
 Have a drink at the Laird’s Arms and if you’re lucky John the Entertainer may play you something on the honkytonk piano.